maxbol/set.h/README.md

 A separate `setdebug.c` file (with corresponding header) is included in the source for debugging purposes.

 ### `set_node_blackheight()`
 Use to get the black-height of any node in your set.
+Asserts that the black-height is uniform regardless of path travelled.

 ```c
 set_uint32_t set;